 5th Place, Season 5

-Pro: She’s a well-seasoned queen who is one of the most deft lip-sync assassins in the history of the she.
+Pro: Coco is a well-seasoned queen who is one of the most deft lip-sync assassins in the hertory of the show.
 She has a biting sense of humor, she’s feisty, and she can pull a win out of the clutches of defeat.

 Con: Girl, it’s never going to be Coco.
 She is a choke artist and self-saboteur of the highest caliber who lives in a realm of negativity, and it’s shown through repeatedly in her stilted performance choices.
 She can find a defeat within any victory.
 If you think about the nine reigning queens whose pantheon we’re adding to, she just doesn’t fit.

-Plus, I’m bitter that she’s occupying a spot meant for another S6 queen (originally meant for Laganja, but just as deserved by any of them as far back as April Carrion).
+Plus, I’m bitter that she’s occupying a spot meant for another S6 queen (originally earmarked for Laganja, but just as deserved by any of them as far back in the placements as April Carrion).
 The Alyssa and Coco story is old news – it would have been more interesting to bring a second Haus of Edwards girl.